What happens when I dance Contact Improvisation without gravity?

 A chronicle from a 10m deep water CI experience

-My journey in water dance started in 2014, when my friend Marisa Cecchetti, free diver and CI dancer invite me to dance in Y-40 in Montegrotto (Italy), the deepest thermal pool in the world.
+My journey in water dance started in 2014 when my friend Marisa Cecchetti, a free diver and CI dancer invite me to dance in Y-40 in Montegrotto (Italy), the deepest thermal pool in the world.

-At that time I was very committed to CI since 6 years, I was living by the sea in Trieste (Italy) and I've been practicing free diving for two years almost three time a week.
+At that time I was very committed to CI for 6 years, I was living by the sea in Trieste (Italy) and I've been practicing free diving for two years almost three times a week.

 Arrived at the pool, before start to dancing, we did some free-diving warm-up for the breath, and to awake our mammal diving reflex, and then we start experimenting dances at the depth of 10m deep, for time-lapses that vary from 1.5 min to 2.5 min.

-In that early dances the first thing that I've notice was that we were missing a proper warm up, that the breath one was not enough to open up the kind of sensitivity I was in use to embody after a proper CI warmup.
+In that early dances, the first thing that I've noticed was that we were missing a proper warm-up, that the breath one was not enough to open up the kind of sensitivity I was in use to embody after a proper CI warmup.

 So the question that has left me that experience was:

-What is an appropriate warm up for a water dance?In the early days of experimentation the first thing I've notice was the absence of ground as we are in use in the dance space.
+What is an appropriate warm-up for a water dance?In the early days of experimentation, the first thing I've noticed was the absence of ground as we are in use in the dance space.

 This brought me to a clear question:

-How can we relate to the gravity without the dance floor under our feet?Basically the ground offer as a base where we can create our grounding, to offer to our dane partners a structure that provide a safe and stable support to our partner.
+How can we relate to the gravity without the dance floor under our feet?Basically the ground offers as a base where we can create our grounding, to offer to our dance partners a structure that provides a safe and stable support to our partner.

-I love Joerg Hassmann definition of CI: a social dance where there is listening and weight exchange.
+I love Joerg Hassmann's definition of CI: a social dance where there is listening and weight exchange.

 In the water, the weight exchange is missing.

-So, how can we adapt our CI dance to this new conditions?After some time spent in this dilemma, I was researching with another friend Benjamin Ibry, and in the thermal bath where we were that day we chose to step in the water doing a slow walk on the ramp.
+So, how can we adapt our CI dance to these new conditions?After some time spent in this dilemma, I was researching with another friend Benjamin Ibry, and in the thermal bath where we were that day we chose to step in the water doing a slow walk on the ramp.